Coadjoint-orbit bosonization of a Fermi surface in a weak magnetic field: Quantization of the bosonized action

+where the terms in $\cdots$ contain derivatives of $\delta(k-k_F)$, which vanishes upon integration.
+This commutation relation has appeared in Refs.~\cite{Fradkin2018,Else2021PRX}, and used in Ref.~\cite{Else2021PRX} for an elegant non-perturbative proof of the Luttinger's theorem in 2d.

-However, in the presence of winding modes the quantization of the action is more subtle.
+From Eq.~\eqref{eq:density2}, a grand canonical ensemble of fermions can be achieved by {extending the target manifold of the bosonized field thery and incorporate} singular, winding configurations of $\phi$ such that $\int d\theta \phi(\theta) \neq 0$.
+In the presence of winding modes the quantization of the action is more subtle.
 To this end, it is convenient to express the $\phi(\theta)$ field at the FS via a mode expansion

 where {$a^*_n=a_{-n}$,} $q\simeq q+2\pi$, and $\tilde p$ is a winding number.